Judy Blume Forever

-Judy Blume Forever is a 2023 documentary film centered on American author Judy Blume, directed by Davina Pardo and Leah Wolchok.
-It premiered at the 2023 Sundance Film Festival, and will be released on Prime Video on April 21, 2023.
+Judy Blume Forever is a 2023 American documentary film centered on author Judy Blume, directed by Davina Pardo and Leah Wolchok.
+It premiered at the 2023 Sundance Film Festival, and was released on Prime Video on April 21, 2023.
+The film won a 2023 Peabody Award for "lovingly sketching a feminist coming-of-age tale of this esteemed author and her readers alike, and for wrapping it up in a rallying cry in support of the power of reading."

 Summary

 The documentary covers the life, career, and legacy of Judy Blume, including her experiences with some of her books being banned, and the current state of free speech in the United States.
 It documents her trajectory from her upbringing in New Jersey to suburban housewife to famous novelist of young adult fiction.
 It includes new interviews with Blume, as well as past talk show appearances, archival photographs, and testimonials about Blume's impact from actors Lena Dunham, Molly Ringwald, and Anna Konkle, comedian Samantha Bee, authors Mary H.K.
 Choi and Jacqueline Woodson, Blume's two children, and adult women who corresponded with Blume when they were teens.